chadhs/prependtext2file/README.md

 - double click the workflow file to install
 - edit the keyword input to your liking
-- edit the embedded bash script line that defines your target text file to append to (NO RELATIVE PATHS); look for this section:
+- edit the embedded bash script line that defines your target text file to prepend to (NO RELATIVE PATHS); look for this section:

 	#############################
 	## SET YOUR TEXT FILE HERE ##